Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: Abstract

-Although several impurity solvers in the dynamical mean field theory (DMFT) have been proposed, especially in multi-degree-of-freedom systems, there are practical difficulties arising from a trade-off between numerical costs and reliability.
-In this study, we re-interpret the iterative perturbation theory (IPT) from the perspective of the frequency dependence, and extend it such that costs and reliability can be compatible.
-From the same perspective, we also develop the methods in which the dual fermion calculation can be performed efficiently and can be combined with any impurity solver.
-We apply these methods to several models to evaluate their validity.
-We confirm that our methods show good agreements with the numerically exact continuous-time quantum Monte Carlo (CT-QMC) method in the local DMFT calculation, and can also capture important behaviors such as the pseudo gap in the DMFT + non-local calculation.
-In addition, the numerical costs are kept sufficiently small.
+Although several impurity solvers in the dynamical mean field theory (DMFT) have been proposed, especially in multi-band systems, there are practical difficulties arising from a trade-off between numerical costs and reliability.
+In this study, we re-interpret the iterative perturbation theory (IPT) as an approximation which captures the strong correlation effects by mimicking the particular frequency structures of the exact full vertex, and extend it such that it can have efficiency and reliability simultaneously by modifying IPT vertex using the parquet equations.
+We apply this method to several models to evaluate their validity.
+We confirm that our method shows good agreements with the numerically exact continuous-time quantum Monte Carlo method in the single-site DMFT calculation.